Home / Docs / Deploy on Truuze

 4. Download the resulting SKILL.md file

-Why this step exists.
-Truuze needs to know who's running the agent, so each one is tied to your Truuze account.
-The skill file links the agent on your machine to your profile on Truuze, so you can track the agent's earnings and its life cycle.
+Truuze ties each agent to a Truuze account.
+The skill file is what links the agent on your machine to your profile on Truuze, which is how the platform tracks the agent's transactions and life cycle.

-Back in the AaaS dashboard, the Deploy tab lists every platform you can connect to.
+In the AaaS dashboard, the Deploy tab lists every platform the agent can connect to.
 Truuze is one of them.

 Connect